armada-ths/ais/docs/README.md

 ## Creating Database Migrations

 When adding new fields to models, you will need to create a database migration.
-This migration will be ran on the server to update the database to the latest structure.
+This migration will be performed on the server to update the database to the latest structure.
 After adding a field, you run the following command:

 ```bash
 python3 manage.py makemigrations --name <name of migration> <name of module where field was added> --settings=ais.local.settings
 ```

 Running this command will attempt to migrate your local database, specified by the settings in `ais.local.settings`.
-Since the development environment is ran in a docker-compose instance, you will not have access to a local database, making the above command fail.
-To counteract this, you can temporarily switch out the database engine, specific in `ais.local.settings`, to a dummy database, by switching out the `ENGINE` variable to `django.db.backends.dummy`.
+Since the development environment runs in a docker-compose instance, you will not have access to a local database, making the above command fail.
+To counteract this, you can temporarily switch out the database engine, specified in `ais.local.settings`, to a dummy database, by switching out the `ENGINE` variable to `django.db.backends.dummy`.

 ## Scripts